 Eligibility for Chapter 13

 Each bankruptcy chapter has certain criteria that must be met in order to file.
 If you think Chapter 13 bankruptcy might be the solution for you, the debt relief attorneys at Rounds & Sutter will evaluate your finances, debt, and income to determine whether you fit the profile of a proper Chapter 13 debtor.

 Under Chapter 13, your eligibility depends on a variety of factors, including the amount of debt that you owe and your regular income.
 You must not exceed a certain threshold of secured and unsecured debt, and you may only discharge a certain amount of debt in a Chapter 13 proceeding.
 Additionally, to qualify for Chapter 13, you must be earning sufficient income to ensure that you can repay a portion of your outstanding debt in accordance with a plan over the next three to five years.
 Speak with a bankruptcy attorney at Rounds & Sutter to discuss your eligibility for Chapter 13 bankruptcy.

 Build a Repayment Plan that Works for You

 At Rounds & Sutter, our Chapter 13 bankruptcy attorneys know the pros and cons of the different bankruptcy chapters.
 We take the time to understand your unique situation and advise you on the best option to meet your particular goals.
-To determine if we can help you with a Chapter 13 bankruptcy or other forms of debt relief, reach out to the dedicated bankruptcy lawyers at Rounds & Sutter.
+To determine if we can help you with a Chapter 13 bankruptcy or other forms of debt relief such as Chapter 20 bankruptcy, reach out to the dedicated bankruptcy lawyers at Rounds & Sutter.
 Contact our offices in Santa Barbara, Ventura, Westlake Village, or San Clemente for a free consultation.